Lullabyphile/neon_genesis_theoremgelion/README.md

 # Neon_Genesis_Theoremgelion
-The website for Neon Genesis Theoremgelions.
+This designed to be the website for Neon Genesis Theoremgelions.